The Proposal (2022 film): Production

-Silver Cloud Pictures had scheduled to start principal photography of the film in Ooty from early 2020 by the project got abandoned due to the pandemic.
+Silver Cloud Pictures had scheduled to start principal photography of the film in Ooty from early 2020 but the project got abandoned due to the pandemic.
 Joe Joseph, who was originally assigned to write the script and play the character of Archith Kumar Chandran Cherupalassery suggested a revised modern production strategy to shoot the film in Australia with an extremely low budget.
 However, the director who was supposed to direct the film expressed an inconvenience to travel to Australia and left the project.
 Joe Joseph stepped up to a director and lead actor role in order to complete the film and a new casting call was conducted to cast new comers to all the roles in the film.

 Release

 The Proposal released as an OTT film on 27 May 2022 on Saina Play OTT.

 Reception

 The proposal received generally positive response.
 Mathrubhumi News reviewed the film as a "colourful entertainer"...
 An online critic channel SAP Media Channel criticised the movie's length and semi amateur making of some scenes due to the low budget while keeping the overall review as a "decent entertainer".